A Little Bit About Me

 I gave birth to my beautiful boy, Billy, on 29 August 2018 but I never got to bring him home.
 Following a healthy pregnancy, Billy was stillborn at full term after I had gone into labour that morning.
 The shock and devastation is something I could never have prepared myself for.
 Our hearts are shattered into a million pieces, yet bursting with love for our son in a way that we could never have imagined.

 I honestly to this day still find myself having moments of ‘was any of this real?’, ‘did that actually just happen, is my baby, my son, really dead?’
 ‘Was I ever even pregnant?’
 The answer to these questions is a soul crushing yes.
 Your beautiful baby did die I’m afraid lady and you now need to learn to navigate and process this new life you have found yourself in.

 And so my blog is born.
 I have always wanted to write, for as long as I can remember I have said one day I will write a book or a blog or anything really!
-But I am lazy and sometimes full of self-doubt, who the fuck would actually be interested in anything I have to say?!
+But I am lazy and sometimes full of self-doubt, who would actually be interested in anything I have to say?!
 Perhaps other members of the club that no one wants to join; people affected by baby loss.
 Or maybe fellow fashion and style lovers?
 Or ladies on the hunt for the latest beauty and skincare finds?
 People who love to make a house a home, or all of the above!

 I also love to travel and have been fortunate enough to visit some incredible countries and cities with my hubby, so you can expect a sprinkling of travel in here too.
 And food!
 I am a sucker for an overpriced poncy tasting menu that costs almost an entire month’s mortgage payment as much as I am a dirty five napkin burger.